Design document

 Removals and re-adding

-- Content should not be kept on the basis of “it can be made good”.
+- Content should not be kept inside the mainline on the basis of “it can be made good”.
 If it isn’t good now, it isn’t good.
-It can be re-added later, when it becomes good.
+Shift it to a mainline mod, or improve/obsolete it.

-- Content should not be re-added on the basis of “it was present before”.
+- Content should not be re-added to mainline on the basis of “it was present before”.
 Re-added content should be treated the same way new content is.

-- Content should not be “spared” from removal by giving it forced updates that still don’t make it good enough.
+- Content should not be “spared” from shifting/obsoletion by giving it forced updates that still don’t make it good enough.
 It should be treated like new content is.

 Depth